 The first stage is a sticker (called a ‘vignette’) which covers one page in your passport.
 The vignette is valid for only 30 days from your planned date of travel to the UK.

-The second stage is when you receive your Biometric Residence Permit (BRP); the BRP covers the remaining length of your course plus some time after your course (this varies according to the length of your course) and you will need to collect the BRP yourself after you arrive in the UK.
-If you have chosen on your visa application form (see above) to collect your BRP from UCLan, you will be emailed by the University and told when your BRP is ready to collect.
+The second stage is when you receive your Biometric Residence Permit (BRP); the BRP covers the remaining length of your course, plus some time after your course (this varies according to the length of your course).
+You will need to collect the BRP yourself after you arrive in the UK.
+You will receive correspondence from The Home Office which contains the address where to collect your BRP from.

 If your visa application is refused UKVI will explain the reason/s for the refusal in a letter (called a refusal notice).

 You MUST IMMEDIATELY scan and email this letter to the University (firstname.lastname@example.org) and let us know whether you might wish to request a refund of your tuition fee deposit.
 If you decide to submit an Administrative Review to UKVI then you must immediately notify the University’s Student Immigration and Compliance Team (SICTSupport@uclan.ac.uk) to avoid having your sponsorship withdrawn.

 If you decide to submit an Administrative Review to UKVI you must do this within 28 days of receiving your refusal notice.
 Administrative Review is appropriate if you think that UKVI has made a mistake in refusing your visa.
 You cannot give UKVI new information in an Administrative Review.